Bounds for variables with few occurrences in conjunctive normal forms: The upper bound for

-The upper bound on the minimum variable degree of Theorem \ref{thm:MUminvdegdef} is not sharp, and will be further investigated from Section \ref{sec:strengtheningbound} on.
-However the bound is attained for infinitely many deficiencies, and we demonstrate now that the jump positions (the set $J$; recall Definition \ref{def:jump}) are such deficiencies.
-Moreover, to investigate the remaining deficiencies, we show that they always have at least two variables realising the bound (if the bound is attained at all); this will be used to prove Theorem \ref{thm:supminvdegk6}.
-So we consider ``extremal'' $F \in \Musati{\delta=k}$ with $\minvdeg(F) = \minnonmer(k)$, and we show that such extremal clause-sets have at least two different variables of minimal degree, if $k \notin J$.
-First, it is useful to have a notation for the set of variables of minimal degree: \begin{defi} For $F \in \Cls$ let $\bmm{\varmvd(F)} \sse \var(F)$ be the set of variables of minimal degree, that is, $\varmvd(F) := \set{v \in \var(F) : \vdeg_F(v) = \minvdeg(F)}$. \end{defi} Obviously $\varmvd(F) \not= \es$ iff $n(F) > 0$, and $\varmvd(F) = \var(F)$ holds iff $F$ is variable-regular.
+The upper bound on the minimum variable-degree of Theorem \ref{thm:MUminvdegdef} is not sharp, and will be further investigated from Section \ref{sec:strengtheningbound} on.
+However the bound is attained for infinitely many deficiencies, and we show in Lemma \ref{lem:sharpjump} that the jump positions (the set $J$; recall Definition \ref{def:jump}) are such deficiencies.
+To investigate the remaining deficiencies, we now show that they always have at least two variables realising the bound (if the bound is attained at all); this will be used to prove Theorem \ref{thm:supminvdegk6} (the first deficiency where Theorem \ref{thm:MUminvdegdef} is not sharp).
+So we consider ``extremal'' $F \in \Musati{\delta=k}$ with $\minvdeg(F) = \nonmer(k)$, and we show that such extremal clause-sets have at least two different variables of minimal degree, if $k \notin J$.

 \begin{lem} Consider $k \in \NN$. \begin{enumerate} \item For $k \notin J$ and $F \in \Musati{\delta=k}$ with $\minvdeg(F) = \nonmer(k)$ we have $\abs{\varmvd(F)} \ge 2$. \item For $k \in J$ there is $F \in \Uclashi{\delta=k}$ with $\minvdeg(F) = \nonmer(k)$ and $\abs{\varmvd(F)} = 1$. \end{enumerate} \end{lem} \begin{prf} First assume $k \notin J$; we have to show the existence of different $v, w \in \varmvd(F)$.
 W.l.o.g.\ $F$ is saturated.
 Consider $v \in \minvdeg(F)$.
 By Corollary \ref{cor:compnmi} we have $\nonmer(k) \ge 2 \cdot \inonmer(k) - 1$.
 Because of $\ldeg_F(v) + \ldeg_F(\ol{v}) = \nonmer(k)$ thus w.l.o.g.\ $e_1 := \ldeg_F(v) \ge \inonmer(k)$.
 Let $F' := \pao v1 * F$.
 So $\delta(F') = k - e_1 + 1$.
 Recall $\nonmer(k) = \nonmer(k-\inonmer(k)+1) + \inonmer(k)$ (Lemma \ref{lem:simprecnm}, Part \ref{lem:simprecnm2}), and thus $\nonmer(k) \ge \nonmer(k-e_1+1)+e_1$.
 Since $n(F) \ge 2$, we can consider $w \in \varmvd(F')$.
 We have $\vdeg_{F'}(w) \le \nonmer(k-e_1+1)$ and $\vdeg_F(w) = \vdeg_{F'}(w) + e_1$.
 Thus $w \in \varmvd(F)$.